 Assistive technology opens a new world for many people with disabilities.
 Computers, especially, provide ways to make all kinds of content accessible to people with a wide variety of disabilities.
 For best results, however, careful set-up is required.
 Just as physical accessibility takes some care, and reaches beyond the obvious, so does technological accessibility.
 It is as much an art as a science, and requires practical tests.
 Here we offer several resources to assist in making the most of these tools.

 United Methodist Communications offers resources on the general use of technology, as well as resources specifically for communication.
 These include articles, classes, and webinars.
 Most are focused on general principles.
 Be A Disciple, hosted by UMC-related Southwestern College, offers the course “Make Your Digital Content More Accessible.”
 Federal government standards and suggestions for social media, which reach a wide variety of audiences, are available from digital.gov.
 The Southwest ADA center and University of Arkansas offer the Explore Access website with a variety of guides, and the Office of Civil Rights offers a series of videos about accessibility.
 Another, wide-ranging course is available from Deque, which offers its Digital Accessibility courses free to people with disabilities.
 The American Library Association offers a wide range of information on accessibility topics related to printed and electronic media in its October 2012 Journal.

 Websites: People who are Deaf cannot hear sound clips.
 Some people cannot use a mouse or keyboard.
-Color-blind users will misinterpret color cues.
+Color-blind users will misinterpret color cues .
 Blind users will never see visual cues or photos (see Adapting… for Low Vision for further information).
 Users often deal with limited connection speed.
 For a comprehensive view and step toward “able bodied” understanding of the topic, this article explains how people with mobility disabilities use the internet and other technologies.
 The Civil Rights Division of the Department of Justice has issued guidelines for web sites.
 Basic standards for accessibility can be found at the Web Accessibility Initiative of the World Wide Web Consortium (W3C).
 This site is frequently updated, and readers can subscribe to an RSS feed to be notified of updates.
 We also believe that all church websites should have an easy-to-find accessibility statement.
 This should include descriptions of accommodation for parking, entry, passageways, restrooms, sound system, and developmental disabilities.
 For an example, see La Crescent UMC’s statement.

 Photographs and illustrations (including text printed as images) on websites and social media need an “alt-text.”
 Many apps provide automatic texts, but they are often not very useful.
 See Inclusive Publishing for guidelines.
-Instructions for Facebook can be found here , and Twitter can be found here.
+Here are instructions for Facebook (official), Facebook (Lireo Designs), Meta Business Suite, Twitter, and LinkedIn.

 Listening Systems: the United Methodist Committee on Deaf and Hard-of-Hearing Ministries offers a downloadable book, Breaking the Sound Barrier in Your Church: Ministry and Mission With People who are Hard of Hearing or Late-Deafened (2011 edition, Adobe PDF-A), along with articles about installations in various churches and related technologies, on the Congregational Resources page at their web site.

-Video: Audio Description is used for low-vision and other conditions, see a description of accommodations and their uses and an explanation in “What is Descriptive Audio?” explains how this technology is used to is used to enable people with visual difficulties to follow videos.
+Video: Audio Description is used for low-vision and other conditions, see a description of accommodations and their uses and an explanation in “What is Descriptive Audio?” of how this technology is used to enable people with visual difficulties to follow videos.
 “About Audio Description” provides instruction in its use.
 A list of tools for making a wide variety of visual materials is available from Describing Visual Resources.
 Instructions for making audio described YouTube videos are offered here.